cmgcds/fastvpinns/README.md

 ## Contributing
 ---
-we welcome contributions from the community.
+This code is currently maintained by the [Authors](#Authors).
+We welcome contributions from the community.
+Please create a pull request with the changes you would like to make.

 ## License
-This project is licensed under the CC BY-NC 4.0 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.